-Beautifully located on the banks of Bhagirathi river, this Ashram is 4 kilometers before hustle bustle and traffic jams of Uttarkashi town.
+Beautifully located on the banks of Bhagirathi river, this School is 4 kilometers before hustle bustle and traffic jams of Uttarkashi town.
 This location have 18 luxury rooms that are river facing and have all modern amenities.
 All the rooms have queen size beds, air-conditioning, LCD TV, hot geysers in the toilets.

-This ashram have access to the Bhagirathi( Ganges) river and located in the high range of Himalaya Mountain which is highlight of this location and practicing yoga at the bank of Ganges river itself is so divine and mystic experience for the life time.
+This school have access to the Bhagirathi( Ganges) river and located in the high range of Himalaya Mountain which is highlight of this location and practicing yoga at the bank of Ganges river itself is so divine and mystic experience for the life time.

 Shiva temple in the premises is another highlight of this retreat.